 At TechCrunch Shanghai, one of China’s largest hackathons, I worked with a team of developers to solve a multinational car brand’s biggest digital problem: boosting user engagement.

-Use PSA’s SDK and Open Data to build an app that allows users to engage with both their car and PSA after the point of purchase.
+Use PSA Peugeot Citroen’s SDK and Open Data to build an iWatch application that allows users to engage with both their car and PSA after the point of purchase.

 Understand the Problem and Client – Researched the auto industry and PSA’s individual problems and opportunities

 Skills Inventory – Took “inventory” of what skills, resources, and experiences our team of five possessed in order to determine the best product for us to create.